 Oxbow land The KSTP II Oxbow lands are identified in the link specific EIA report as well as this annexure where realignment takes place.
-There is only one type A oxbow land and no Type B & C oxbow land are proposed in Link 4 as indicated in the Table 5.0 of this Annexure.
+There are thirty three type C oxbow land in Link 84 as indicated in the Table 5.0 of this Annexure.